djzeratul/docker-suitarr/README.md

 ## In case of problems

-When the auto installation of the app fails for whatever reason, you can provide the installation files manually by mounting the file as a volume.
+When the auto installation of the app fails for whatever reason, you can provide a file location to the installation files.
 Or if you are modifying/self-compiling any app, you can use this feature to test your version.
-All files should be in a `tar.gz` file.
+All files should be in a `tar` file.

 ```
--v /<local_path>/Radarr.develop.0.2.0.817.linux.tar.gz:/app.tar.gz
--v /<local_path>/NzbDrone.master.tar.gz:/app.tar.gz
-...
+-e FILE=/config/Radarr.develop.0.2.0.817.linux.tar.gz
 ```

 ## Additional environment variables